This explainer was updated in May 2023. The original version was published in 2019.

 - The right to non-discrimination (Articles 2(1) and 26, ICCPR): Disinformation sometimes focuses on particular groups in society—such as migrants, or certain ethnic groups—and is designed to incite violence, discrimination or hostility.

 However, inappropriate policy responses to disinformation can, themselves, also pose risks to human rights, particularly the right to freedom of expression (Article 19, ICCPR).

-Many of the current approaches to tackling disinformation aim to identify and remove all forms of information that are false and misleading.
-It’s an impossible task—by casting the net so wide, it’s inevitable that legitimate forms of expression will end up being removed.
+Trying to tackle disinformation by identifying and removing all forms of information that are false and misleading is an impossible task—and, by casting the net so wide, it’s inevitable that legitimate forms of expression will end up being removed.

 A human rights-based approach to disinformation would, by contrast, be designed and targeted towards addressing the adverse human rights impacts caused by disinformation, rather than all disinformation itself.

 For policymakers considering developing a policy or law on disinformation, one of the first steps should be making sure that their approach is in line with international human rights law and standards, as laid out in our analytical framework for assessing disinformation laws from a human rights perspective.
 This might mean, for example, articulating clear legal requirements for objective harm to be caused before liability is attached to a particular piece of disinformation, or ensuring that determinations of what information would fall in scope are made by an independent judicial authority.